okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 For that reason, I sometimes prefer parking on the street than in a garage.
 In general, I love being able to walk out of my home and virtually straight onto the street.
 I like views but they're not worth long elevator waits.
-A view of a nice neighborhood street or of leafy trees is enough for me.
+A view of a nice neighborhood street or leafy trees is enough for me.

 ### xiv) places to set things down